Instructional Assistant Visa Sponsorship Jobs in Washington

 Which visa types are most common for instructional assistant roles in Washington?

-Instructional assistant positions in Washington most commonly involve H-1B sponsorship when the role requires a bachelor's degree in a specific field, such as special education or a subject-area specialty.
-J-1 exchange visitor status is another pathway, particularly for roles tied to university programs.
+Instructional assistant positions in Washington most commonly involve H-1B visa sponsorship when the role requires a bachelor's degree in a specific field, such as special education or a subject-area specialty.
+J-1 visa exchange visitor status is another pathway, particularly for roles tied to university programs.
 Roles that don't meet the specialty occupation threshold may face eligibility challenges for H-1B classification, so the specific job duties and degree requirements matter significantly.

 Which cities in Washington have the most instructional assistant sponsorship jobs?